minhnhattrinh312/sentiment_analysis/README.md

 # dataset

-* The Twitter dataset used to train and validate our models is a combination of the University of Michigan Kaggle competition dataset  and the \Twitter Sentiment corpus" created by Neik Sanders .
+* The Twitter dataset used to train and validate our models is a combination of the University of Michigan Kaggle competition dataset  and the "Twitter Sentiment corpus" created by Neik Sanders .
 In total, these datasets contain 1,578,627 tweets labeled as either _positive_ or _negative_.
 You can get dataset [here](https://drive.google.com/open?id=1FNl79LtBEnhXx4NKoPubwThERuZC6WtP)!